 Ecumenism is as strong today as it always was.
 The Catholic community at Penneshaw has a long-standing, amicable, sharing arrangement with the Anglican Church.
 Recently the Parndana community were invited to hold their services at the Parndana Uniting Church.

 The Kangaroo Island Catholic Parish is centred in Kingscote, the main town on the Island.
-It has recently become part of the Southern Deanery of the Adelaide Archdiocese.
+It is part of the Southern Deanery of the Adelaide Archdiocese.
 Fr Charles Gauci, who is based at Noarlunga, is the Parish Priest.

 Our Lady of Perpetual Help Church and the Parish house and office are situated on Giles Street, Kingscote

-Mass, or Liturgy of the Word with Holy Communion, is celebrated every Sunday at Kingscote and once a month at Penneshaw and Parndana.
+Mass, or Liturgy of the Word with Holy Communion, is celebrated every Sunday at Kingscote, once a month at Penneshaw and twice a month at Parndana.

 22 Giles Street (PO Box 749), KINGSCOTE, SA 5223